raz8153/PyChristmas/README.md

     turtle.setheading(0)

 ```
-   Was that a bit too much to digest ?
+   Was that a bit too much to take in ?
 No worries,I will  break it down for you.
 ```python
 def box1 (turtle, color, x, y, width, height):
 ```